Marking a Claim for Review

 Types of Mark

-There are 8 types of mark for a claim, each representing a distinct issue.
+There are eight types of mark for a claim, each representing a distinct issue.

 • Not a claim: A claim must be making an argument, arguing for or against the claim or thesis located above it.
 Anything that does not do so is not adding to the argument at hand, and therefore is not a claim; this mark is used to point out that problem.

-• Unclear: This mark should be used to indicate that the claim, or some aspect of it, is difficult to understand for the reader or other participants.
-A claim should be as simple and concise as possible to allow
+• Unclear: Use this mark when the claim, or some aspect of it, is difficult to understand for the reader or other participants.
+A claim should be as simple and concise as possible.

-• Duplicate claim: The claim repeats a point made by another existing claim in the discussion, either in part or in full.
-This often happens accidentally, when the same claim is created twice or when a claim restates the claim above it using different wording, consequently not adding anything new to the discussion.
+• Duplicate claim: The claim repeats a point made by another claim in the discussion, either in part or in full.
+This often happens accidentally, when the same claim is created twice in different parts of a discussion or when a claim restates the claim above it using different wording.
 See Avoiding Duplicate Claims for more information.

-• Unrelated: While the claim is an argument, it does not make a logical connection to the claim above, either supporting or refuting it.
-Therefore, it is potentially irrelevant in its current location.
+• Unrelated: While the claim is an argument, it does not make a logical connection to the claim above, either supporting it as a pro or refuting it as a con.

 • More than one claim: Each claim should make a single argument.
-This mark is used when the claim contains content that should probably be split into multiple claims.
+This mark is used when the claim contains more than one point, and should therefore be split into multiple claims.

-• Move elsewhere: The claim would fit better at a different location.
+• Move elsewhere: The claim would fit better in a different location in the discussion.
 This mark clears automatically if the claim is moved.

 Was this article helpful?